Provable Robust Saliency-based Explanations: Proofs

-We give an attacking algorithm MOO-attack below that can either find the first feature pair to flip in an explanation, or to claim that it is impossible to flip any feature pair.
-In the algorithm, superscript $(k)$, $k=1,2,\dots$ indicates the number of iterations.
+We give an attacking algorithm MOO-attack that can either find the first feature pair to flip in an explanation, or claim that it is impossible to flip any feature pair.
+The superscript $(p)$, $p=1,2,\dots$ indicates the number of iterations.

-The attacking algorithm may not be able to flip any pair of features when $\min_{1\leq \ell\leq m} \chi_\ell(\bx^{(k)},t^{(k)}) < \epsilon$, but there can be other objective functions that still have $\chi_\ell(\bx^{(k)},t^{(k)}) \geq \epsilon$ and there is a chance to flip the corresponding pairs of features.
-We will remove any objective function $h_\ell$ with $\chi_\ell(\bx^{(k)},t^{(k)}) < \epsilon$ and return to the while loop to try to flip other pairs of features.
+The attacking algorithm may not be able to flip any pair of features when $\min_{1\leq \ell\leq m} \chi_\ell(\bx^{(p)},t^{(p)}) < \epsilon$, but there can be other objective functions that still have $\chi_\ell(\bx^{(p)},t^{(p)}) \geq \epsilon$ and there is a chance to flip the corresponding pairs of features.
+We will remove any objective function $h_\ell$ with $\chi_\ell(\bx^{(p)},t^{(p)}) < \epsilon$ and return to the while loop to try to flip other pairs of features.
 If all objective functions are removed at the end, the attacker fails to attack the explanation.

 We adapt the theoretical results from~\cite{Cartis2014} to the above multi-objective optimization algorithm to show a global convergence rate for the attacker.